 Our day trip to the Statue of Liberty and Ellis Island was so much FUN!
 We learned so much and I’m sure my big boy will remember this trip for a long, long time.
 He hasn’t stopped talking about it since we got back!

-Follow my tips, gather the kiddos and head out on your own NYC adventure this summer to visit the Statue of Liberty and Ellis Island!
+Follow my tips, gather the kiddos and head out on your own NYC adventure to visit the Statue of Liberty and Ellis Island!
 Enjoy 🙂

 Don’t forget to pin this to your favorite Travel Pinterest Board to keep these tips handy!